 On the Linux distributions, download latest Racker installer script from the official download page.

-Go to the location where you downloaded the installer script and make it executable.
-In my case, the installer script is saved in the current directory.
+Go to the location where you downloaded the installer script and run the Racket installer script with sudo or root permission:

-You will be asked a couple questions.
+You will be prompted to answer a couple questions.
 Please read them carefully and answer accordingly.

 The first question is - Do you want a Unix-style distribution?
-You can choose either YES or NO. If you enter YES, all files will go into different directories according to the Unix conventions.
+There are two choices: YES and NO. If you enter YES, all files will go into different directories according to the Unix conventions.
 If you choose NO, all files will be kept in a single directory which is easy very for for erasing or moving in future.
-The default value is NO. I recommended you to choose NO as well.
-I go with the default value i.e. No.
+The default value is NO. If you're a beginner, I recommended you to choose NO. I go with the default value i.e. No.

-This program will extract and install Racket v7.5.
+This program will extract and install Racket v9.2.

 Do you want a Unix-style distribution?